tiagocostarebelo/tcr-website-multipage/README.md

 # Multi page responsive Website

-Personal project focused on building a modern and fully responsive multipage website for Garage or Automobile mechanical business.
+Personal project, building a responsive and modern multi page website using HTML, CSS and JavaScript to begin with.
-Core will be using HTML, CSS and JavaScript, but may expand in the future if required.
+May expand in the future if a back end is required.

-Will expand further while I code.